DesislavaBakardzhieva/CV-markdown.github.oi/README.md

 **Technical Skills**

 + Basic familiarity with tools like Jira and GitHub through independent exploration and online training.
-+ Awareness of Agile metrics, such as Velocity and Burn-down Charts, with plans to gain practical experience in applying them effectively.
++ Awareness of Agile metrics, such as Velocity and Burndown Charts, with plans to gain practical experience in applying them effectively.

 **Leadership and Team Facilitation**